ribru17/118cs-notes/README.md

   - Based on `RTT` samples (the `RTT` between a sent segment and its received `ACK` at the sender)
   - Estimated using both mean and variance
-  - Use Karn's algorithm to take segments (ignore all ambiguous segments)
+  - Use `Karn`'s algorithm to take segments (ignore all ambiguous segments)
   - Exponential back-off for multiple retransmission timeouts

 #### TCP Connection Management